massmux/Papergen/README.md

                         Specify a name for your wallet.
   -e {mic,photo}, --entropy {mic,photo}
                         Specify entropy source.
-Choose mic or photo, default mic
+Choose mic or photo, default mic -w WRITE, --write WRITE
+                        Specify the recipient public key to use for creating an gpg encrypted file with the wallet

 ```